4GeeksAcademy/python-functions-programming-exercises/exercises/05-Defining-vs-Calling-a-function/README.md

 ## 💡 Hint:

 + Remember to add the `return` line.
-Every function should return something, in this case it should be the result of the multiplication.
+Every function should return something, in this case, it should be the result of the multiplication.